somethingsimade/roblox-ws/README.md

 ## Disclaimer

-This project is an independent project and is not affiliated with, endorsed by, or sponsored by the WebSocket protocol authors, Roblox Corporation, or any other organization associated with these technologies.
-WebSocket is an open standard defined by the IETF (RFC 6455).
-Any logos, names, or trademarks used are for identification purposes only and remain the property of their respective owners.
+This is an independent, unofficial project and is not affiliated with, endorsed by, or sponsored by Roblox Corporation.
+WebSocket is an IETF standard (RFC 6455).
+“Roblox” is a trademark of Roblox Corporation.
+Other trademarks are the property of their respective owners.